Vivek02Sharma/Diabetes-Prediction/README.md

 ## 📒 Google Colab Notebook

 For a more interactive experience, you can also run the Diabetes Prediction models in a Google Colab notebook.
-[LINK_TO_COLAB_NOTEBOOK](https://colab.research.google.com/drive/10Wz2Ee7FLGLG1rBuJzhvetEcVbqpqf2x?usp=sharing))
+[NOTEBOOK LINK](https://colab.research.google.com/drive/10Wz2Ee7FLGLG1rBuJzhvetEcVbqpqf2x?usp=sharing)

 This notebook allows you to experiment with the code and datasets without setting up a local environment.